 Hell is this way.

-Triceratops blood is the best of wines.
+Your blood’s the best of wines.

-And after all he did,
+And after all the lies he told,

-This dino got what he deserved.
+That dino got what he deserved.

-I saw the tears in his eyes.
+I saw tears in his eyes.

-He will never smile again,
+He will never betray me again,

 That bloody demon.

-To satisfy some weird urge,
+To satisfy a weird urge,

-I cut up some of his flesh
+I cut up some of his flesh,

 How sick is that.